Application Renewal Process for Returning Volunteers

 - approve a new background check if expired (required every two years),

-- add required COVID information (vaccination status and online course ),
+- add required COVID information (vaccination status),

 - update your criminal history, if applicable,